WASUP is Wingham's own environmental Group

 • Recycle your technology.
 For more information see the Digital Kent site: https://www.digitalkent.uk/news/detail/digital-kent-launches-its-device-recycling-scheme-184

-• Make use of other local recycling facilities, i.e. Plastic Products Recycling at St Peters Church, Sandwich Facebook Page ; Wingham Village Stores take back certain used coffee pods (in the appropriate bag); or take to your nearest Household Waste Recycling Centre HERE; Many stores take back products/packaging to recycle now: Boots take toothpaste tubes and many other products that are hard to recycle elsewhere, see: https://www.boots.com/shopping/boots-recycling-scheme/recycle-at-boots-accepted-items ; Canterbury Superdrug recycle blister packs (see their box near the pharmacy); The Refillery in Canterbury recycle non-branded as well as branded used ink cartridges; Canterbury Ryman recycle used biros;
+• Make use of other local recycling facilities, i.e. Plastic Products Recycling at St Peters Church, Sandwich Facebook Page ; Coffee pods can be taken to your nearest Household Waste Recycling Centre HERE (or sign up to Podback https://www.podback.org/recycle-checker and take bag to Asda for recycling); Many stores take back products/packaging to recycle now: Boots take toothpaste tubes and many other products that are hard to recycle elsewhere, see: https://www.boots.com/shopping/boots-recycling-scheme/recycle-at-boots-accepted-items , Boots also take empty blister packs and daily çontact lense packaging; Canterbury Superdrug recycle blister packs (see their box near the pharmacy); The Refillery in Canterbury recycle non-branded as well as branded used ink cartridges; Canterbury Ryman recycle used biros, batteries and ink cartridges;

 • Use local businesses to stock up by refilling your own containers, i.e. Wingham Country Market offer a range of dried fruit, pulses, rice and oats as refills as well as Faith in Nature shampoos, conditioners and shower gels and Ecover washing up liquid, laundry liquid, fabric conditioner and multi-surface cleaner bottles, and much much more!
-The Refillable Van visits Wingham Village Hall car park every 3rd Saturday of the month 10am to 10.30 and you can take along your own empty containers to refill again;
+The Refillable Van visits The Anchor Inn every 3rd Saturday of the month 9.45am to 10.30am and you can take along your own empty containers to refill again;

 • Sign up to apps that encourage litter disposal and recycling, such as the Litter Lotto through Dover District Council; or Bower where you get rewarded for recycling, see their website for more info HERE;